Retinal vein occlusion occurs when one of the tiny veins in the retina becomes blocked by a blood clot.

 Did you find this information useful?

 Further reading & references

-- Interim Guidelines for Management of Retinal Vein Occlusion; Royal College of Ophthalmologists (July 2015)
+- Retinal Vein Occlusion (RVO) Guidelines; Royal College of Ophthalmologists (July 2015)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.